RFDAJE/xiongyw/doc/it/tmux.md

   - signal: to be *avoided* for daemon, especially the SIGHUP signal which is sent to a process when the connection of its controlling terminal is broken.

 [An Introduction to Terminal Multiplexing with GNU Screen](http://omniti.com/seeds/an-introduction-to-terminal-multiplexing-with-gnu-screen)
-One of the problems the terminal multiplexer addresses is the "connection broken":
+One of the problems the terminal multiplexer addresses is the "connection broken" situation:
 - modem connection broken between the user and the terminal driver (plus line decipline), or
-- tcp/ip connection broken between ssh/telnet client and the pty driver (plus line deciplien)
+- tcp/ip connection broken between ssh/telnet client and the sshd/telnetd (which are terminal emulator process).